antonkulaga/scala-js-binding/README.md

 ScalaJS Binding project
 #######################

-*scalajs-binding* is a scala-scala-js framework that provides:
+*scalajs-binding* is a scala-scala-js framework that let you

-* binding of HTML tags to ScalaJS classes
+* bind HTML tags to ScalaJS view classes and their properties
+* have a reactive-event flow (you can bind dom events to Scala.Rx definitions)
-* collection binding to html tags
+* bind your collections to html element and have html elements as item templates
-* storage classes that simplify CRUD operations with scalajs models
+* deal with the backend by means of convenient storage classes that simplify CRUD operations and search/filtering
-* defining properties as reactive variables (Scala.Rx is used) that allows to make complex event flow in a reactive way
+* define properties as reactive variables (Scala.Rx is used) that allows to make complex event flow in a reactive way
-* reactive-event flow (you can bind dom events to Scala.Rx definitions)
-* some play clases that make working for binding-framework easier
+* use some play clases that make working for binding-framework easier
+* have a tree of scala viewclasses in your app
+* some useful predifined controls (like select and codeview) that you can extend
+* work with linked data (rdf data) in a convenient way, bind html to RDF properties

 Bindings are done in a following way.
 For instance taken following html:
 ```html